Arif-PhyChem/MLQD/README.md

         'lambNorm': 520,                # float: Normalizer for System-bath coupling strength.
 Default value is 520 (FMO complex) and 1 (SB model).
 The same values are also adopted in the provided trained models
         'tempNorm': 500,                # float: Normalizer for temperature.
 Default value is 510 (FMO complex) and 1 (SB model).
 The same values are also adopted in the provided trained models.
         'systemType': 'FMO',            # str: (Not optional) Need to define, wether your model is spin-boson (SB) or FMO complex (FMO)
-        'hyperParam': True,             # bool: Default is False, we can pass True (optimize the hyperparameters) or False (don't optimize and run with the default structure)
+        'hyperParam': 'True',           # str: Default is False, we can pass True (optimize the hyperparameters) or False (don't optimize and run with the default structure)
         'patience': 10,                 # int: Patience for early stopping in CNN training 'dataPath': 'data/fmo',         # str: Data path
         'QDmodelOut': 'AIQD_FMO_model'  # str: (Optional), providing a name to save the model at